 The NBRC also offers specialty examinations for practitioners in the Pulmonary Function, Neonatal/Pediatric and Sleep Disorders Testing and Therapeutic Intervention areas of interest.

-Two-year, associate degree, therapist-level training programs entitle graduates to sit for both the entry-level exam and the advanced practitioner, or 'registry' examination.
+Two-year, associate degree, therapist-level training programs entitle graduates to sit for the NBRC TMC, CSE, and specialty exams.
 Four-year bachelor's degree programs in respiratory care or cardiorespiratory sciences are also available, for those desiring an advanced degree.
 Entry-level job opportunities and salary, however, are comparable for graduates of two-year and four-year training programs.